Pull content into a module

 First, decide which type of content you’d like to appear in the module.

 Usually, you only need one type.
 But you can choose multiple.
 A common example of multiple content types in a module is Session + On-demand content.
 This module would offer attendees a mix of live and on-demand content.

 Sessions (You must also specify Main stage, Panel, and/or Breakout.)

-You can stop here if you’d like!
+You can stop here if you like!
 The next steps are optional.
-Note that if you don’t sort (step 3), the module will by default show content with the latest release date first, to highlight recently released content.
+Note that if you don’t sort (step 3), the module by default shows content with the latest release date first to highlight recently released content.

 2. Narrow down the content selection (optional)

 After choosing a content type, you’ll often want to narrow it down so the module is focused on a specific topic, availability, or personalized recommendation.
-For example, instead of showing any course, a module might only show courses about “leadership”.
+For example, instead of showing any session, a module might only show sessions about “leadership”.

 If you pull Sessions or In-person sessions into the module, you can narrow it down to sessions with a specific status.
 A session’s status changes over time as it goes from Upcoming, to Live, to Past.

 Note that the module is hidden whenever there are no sessions with the specified status.
 For example, a Live now module would disappear during an event’s break time in between live sessions.

 You can narrow down any content type to show only content that has specific tags.
 Or you can do the opposite: Hide content that has specific tags.